 After successful defense and approval by the Provost's Office, thesis credit is awarded.
 Final, unbound copies of the thesis are deposited with the Provost's Office, to be forwarded for binding at the University Library where they become part of the permanent collection.
 The department or program coordinator may require additional copies of the thesis.

-For guidance in the preparation of theses, graduate students should consult the University's Dissertation & Thesis Manual (3rd edition, 2012).
+For guidance in the preparation of theses, graduate students should consult the University's Dissertation & Thesis Manual (2014).
 Questions not resolved by the instructions should be settled in consultation with the adviser and by reference to a standard style manual.

 The University of New Haven Graduate School participates in the University Microfilms, Inc. (UMI) Dissertation Services program and provides assistance to doctoral students for registration of dissertations and copyrights.